2. Changes to Terms of Access

 - APP Entity has the same meaning given to the term in the Privacy Act 1988 (Cth).

-- Applicant means a person in relation to whom you or a company seeks a nationally co-ordinated criminal history check.
+- Applicant means a person in relation to whom you or a company seeks an Agency Check.
+In the context of some Agency Checks, an Applicant may be a body corporate.

 - Applicant's Informed Consent means the prescribed consent form that is completed, dated and signed (in physical or electronic format) by the Applicant; or, if the Applicant is under 18 years of age, completed, dated and signed by a parent or legal guardian.